Fix your rate and future proof your plans with a forward contract from WorldFirst

 You can enter a forward contract exchange with WorldFirst in order to pay an upcoming invoice in a foreign currency, or in preparation of an upcoming purchase in a foreign currency, but would not be able to trade forwards for speculative purposes.

-- There is an initial deposit requirement associated with forward contracts, usually from 5 to 10 percent depending on the length of your contract.
+- There is an initial deposit requirement associated with forward contracts, usually from 5% depending on the length of your contract.
 Please reach out to your relationship manager who can look to see whether you are eligible for a credit facility to help cover this.